xkcao/Note_on_AI_Podcast/README.md

 ### The meaning of life

 Alexandre F. said that the meaning of life is to enjoy today and to be prepared for tomorrow.

+## Kate Darling: Social Robotics

+## Joscha Bach: Artificial Consciousness and the Nature of Reality